As an Amazon Associate, we earn commission from qualifying purchases

 Comfort and Support

 A good mattress should not only be comfortable but also support your body form factor.
 The mattress should adapt well to your spine without causing unnecessary pressure here and there.
 When lying flat on the bed, the mattress should provide proper alignment from head to toe, and especially the spine.
 Any mattress that causes you to toss and turn should be avoided.
-The common parts of the body that cause one to toss and turn at night include the back, hips, and the shoulders that ‘tire’ easily due to the weight exerted.
+The common parts of the body that cause one to toss and turn at night include the back, hips, and shoulders that ‘tire’ easily due to the weight exerted.
 Memory foam mattress, for example, offers good support and are comfortable enough, one of the reasons most people prefer them today.
 If looking for comfort and support, then a memory foam mattress might be all you need.

 Mattress Density (Softness or Stiffness)